jacopo-ronchi/MIRit/tests/testthat/_snaps/topological-integration.md

       A graphNEL graph with directed edges
       Number of Nodes = 24
       Number of Edges = 28

-      $`Osteoclast differentiation`
-      A graphNEL graph with directed edges
-      Number of Nodes = 14
-      Number of Edges = 10

       $`Hippo signaling pathway`
       A graphNEL graph with directed edges